charliexchen/Ant-IRL/README.md

 </p>
 <p align="center"><i> <sub>"Don't talk to me or my son ever again."</sub></i> </p>

 The robot runs on a 5v 2A DC power supply.
-Power and USB connection is maintained via 6 thin enamelled copper wires to reduce cable imparting forces on the environment.
+Power and USB connection is maintained using 6 thin enamelled copper wires.
+This minimises any forces a stiff USB/power cable might impart onto the robot.

 ## Location Detection

 The Robot's location and orientation relative to the environment is detected via the large aruco marker on top of the robot and markers on the corners of the environment.
 This was achieved with the aruco module in OpenCV.
 Under the correct lighting conditions, we can have the location of the robot over 99% of the time, and we can resort to last frame position or interpolating for any missing frames steps.

-The capture setup is simply a cheap webcam on an angled tripod, pointing downwards.
+The capture setup consists of a cheap webcam on an angled tripod, pointing downwards.
 With the locations of the corners of the environment, perspective and fisheye distortion can be corrected with standard OpenCV operations.

 <p align="center">
   <a href="url"><img src="https://github.com/charliexchen/Ant-IRL/blob/main/Assets/readme_assets/walk.gif" align="centre" width="400" ></a>